docksal/docksal/docs/content/tools/xdebug.md

 You can debug both, web requests and cli scripts, using this configuration.

-## Debugging with NetBeans {netbeans}
+## Debugging with NetBeans {#netbeans}

 1) Follow the [setup instructions](#setup) to enable the Xdebug integration
 2) Open NetBeans Debugging configuration ("Tools> Options > PHP > Debugging") and set "DebuggerPort" to 9000
 3) Open your project in NetBeans
 4) Configure project properties:

 - Right mouse click on project name, then "Properties" from the dropdown menu
 - Under "Sources", set correct Web Root folder by clicking "Browse" button (usually it's `docroot`)
 - Under "Run Configuration", use project's virtual host (e.g., `myproject.docksal`) to set the Project URL
 - Click "OK" to save project properties

 5) Set a breakpoint wherever you like
 6) In NetBeans, with the whole project selected or one of the project files opened and active, press `<CTRL> + <F5>` on your keyboard to start the debugger

-## Debugging with Atom {atom}
+## Debugging with Atom {#atom}

 1) Follow the [setup instructions](#setup) to enable the Xdebug integration
 2) Install [PHP-Debug Plugin](https://atom.io/packages/php-debug)
 3) Configure PHP Debug Settings (Preferences > Packages)

 - Search for "php-debug"
 - Click "Settings" button below plugin
 - "Server" can be set to `*`
 - "Server Listen Port" should be set to 9000
 - Make sure "Continue to listen for debug sessions even if the debugger windows are all closed" is checked.
 This will make the debugger window open automatically.